coinstr/coinstr.io/content/articles/2023-03-04-nostr-connect-dive/index.md

 Let's say that he authors a long paper using markdown on his computer.
 He is not quite finished, but he wants to save it as a draft.

 In the application, he can perform a **Save** action.
 This would encrypt the document locally and send it to the relay which will forward it over the subscription to Bob's Phone.
-The device would ask Bob if he approves saving that event to his private own DMs (Notes to Self).
+The device would ask Bob if he approves saving that event to his private own DM Notes to Self <font color=red>(msgs 10-11)</font>.

-When Bob approves, the signed event is returned the Bob's Browser via the Relay, where the WebApp then sends it to the relay as a NIP-04 encrypted message.
+When Bob approves, the signed event is returned the Bob's Browser via the Relay, where the WebApp then sends it to the relay as a NIP-04 encrypted message <font color=red>(msgs 12-14)</font>.

 {{< plantuml id="auq" >}}
 @startuml